AdobeDocs/advertising.en/help/privacy/gdpr.md

 Adobe Experience Platform provides the ability for businesses to complete the following tasks:

-* Access a data subject's cookie-level data or device ID-level data (for ads in mobile apps) within [!DNL Search], [!DNL Creative], [!DNL DSP], or [!DNL DCO].
+* Access a data subject's cookie-level data or device ID-level data (for ads in mobile apps) within [!DNL Search, Social, & Commerce], [!DNL Creative], [!DNL DSP], or [!DNL DCO].
-* Delete cookie-level data stored within [!DNL Search], [!DNL Creative], [!DNL DSP], or [!DNL DCO] for data subjects using a browser; or delete ID-level data stored within [!DNL DSP] for data subjects using apps on mobile devices.
+* Delete cookie-level data stored within [!DNL Search, Social, & Commerce], [!DNL Creative], [!DNL DSP], or [!DNL DCO] for data subjects using a browser; or delete ID-level data stored within [!DNL DSP] for data subjects using apps on mobile devices.
 * Check the status of one or all existing requests.

 ## Required Setup to Send Requests for Adobe Advertising